navapbc/template-application-nextjs/docs/decisions/app/0008-app-router.md

 ## Decision Outcome

 Use the App Router moving forward.
-A [relevant spec detailing the steps to migration from the Pages Router to the App Router is available here](https://docs.google.com/document/d/1elHojRhDdUUotsEAVCpX0y3igr22rRdZCwNBeUtO9c0/edit).

 ### Positive Consequences